What To Expect in Gatlinburg – A Travel Guide

 For those driving in from out of state, Gatlinburg boasts three park entrances with miles and miles of unspoiled Appalachia at every turn.
 Whether you use our Gatlinburg travel guide to check out the Newfound Gap, Clingman’s Dome, Sugarlands Visitor Center, Oconaluftee Valley or Mingus Mill, you can enjoy a relaxing Sunday drive any day of the week.

 Further out, the Greenbrier provides great views of rolling hills and wildflowers that make up some of the most colorful areas in the entire Smoky Mountain park.
-During any other time of year you could miss it, but if you follow our Gatlinburg travel guide and visit during the months of March and April, you’ll catch the largest spring bloom you’ve ever seen — and a short hike will take you directly to the stunning Ramsey Cascades, the biggest waterfalls in the Smokies.
+If you’re wondering about the best time to visit the Smokies, during the months of March and April, you’ll catch the largest spring bloom you’ve ever seen — and a short hike will take you directly to the stunning Ramsey Cascades, the biggest waterfalls in the Smokies.
+Be sure to follow our Gatlinburg travel guide for the ultimate experience!

 Start Planning Your Trip Now